 Firstly, I did write for a while for a decent website called blogspot.com which I know is much used by travel bloggers.
 If you want a look at what was admittedly a very user friendly site and looks like not being killed off any time soon, then here is a link to my pages there.
 They deal mainly with my trip to the Philippines in 2012 but also with an earlier trip round SE Asia which happened to coincide with my 50th birthday shortly after I retired.
 There is also the beginnings of a piece on a month I spent in Malta but which I never really finished there and so it has been migrated here (see below).

 If you want to know about rather unusual trip which happened in 2017 when I went to meet a friend for four days (having packed accordingly) in the Southern part of the Netherlands and flew home from Rome eight countries and over three months later then look here.

-If you want to know about yet another trip that took rather longer than expected then have a look at my recent excursion back home to Northern Ireland which is detailed here.
-A week for a family reunion turned into two and a half months but that is the way I am.
+If you want to know about yet another trip that took rather longer than expected then have a look at a 2018 excursion back home to Northern Ireland which is detailed here.
+A week for a family reunion turned into two and a half months but that is just the way I am.

 As I mentioned above I started a blog on my trip to Malta in the blogspot site but I left there before it was finished so it has been move to this site and this is the place to begin.

 My 2019 annual Pilgrimage to the Broadstairs Folk Week turned into a bit of an adventure for all sorts of reasons and you can find out all about it my series of posts begins here.